Order on WhatsApp +91 9625689172

 What fake honey does: Foaming or bubbling indicates the presence of certain adulterants that react with the acidity of vinegar.

-⚠️ Limitation: This test is specifically effective for detecting certain types of adulteration — it does not detect all adulterant types.
+⚠️ Limitation: This test is effective for detecting certain types of adulteration — it does not detect all adulterant types.
 Use alongside other tests.

 Reliability: ★★★☆☆ — Good supporting test, not conclusive alone.